hmrc/vat-registration-frontend/README.md

 sm --start VAT_REG_DEP -f
 ```

+Before you interact with the application's frontend _for the first time_ you will need to prime business registration backend with some dummy registration data.
+You can do so by visiting this URL: http://localhost:9895/register-for-vat/test-only/current-profile-setup

 Note there is also VAT_REG_ALL profile that will run all dependencies plus the vat registration frontend itself.

 Alternatively, create an alias for starting the services required for the VAT Registration Frontend